 Credit points: 15

-Our ancestors first appeared on the African landscape between 7 and 6 million years ago, but it was not until two and a half million years ago that one or more of them began to litter the landscape with durable material remains.
-These early litterbugs unwittingly provided their descendants with a unique if enigmatic record of their activities.
-Although this record comprises little more than chipped stone tools and broken-up animal bones, it has the potential to yield a wealth of information about the behaviour and ecology of our ancestors.
-This subject explores how Palaeolithic archaeologists decode the behavioural and evolutionary significance of these remains.
+Our ancestors first appeared on the African landscape between 7 and 6 million years ago, but it was not until two and a half million years ago that they began to litter the landscape with durable material remains.
+These early innovators unwittingly provided their descendants with a unique, if enigmatic, record of their activities.
+Although this record comprises little more than chipped stone tools and broken-up animal bones, it yields a wealth of information about the behavioural innovations that are integral to the story of human evolution.
+This subject explores how Palaeolithic archaeologists decode the behavioural and evolutionary significance of these remains and study the technological, economic, social and artistic innovations that are the hallmarks of our evolutionary story.
+The subject addresses La Trobe's Innovation and Entrepreneurship Essential.
+Students will engage with these themes by studying key innovations in human behavioural evolution, from the advent of the world's earliest technology to the key turning points in diet and foraging strategies, social organisation, and creative achievements. .

 SchoolHumanities and Social Sciences